People smugglers who hid Afghan family in rubbish-filled van jailed

 The businessman and bricklayer from Hemel Hempstead, Hertfordshire, were each sentenced to three years and three months’ imprisonment on Friday, six years after they committed the offences.

-Sentencing them, Recorder Nicola Makanjuola said their offences threatened UK borders and that sentences for this crime were “heavy” and intended to deter others.
+Sentencing the pair on Friday, Recorder Nicola Makanjuola said their offences threatened UK borders and that sentences for this crime were “heavy” and intended to deter others.

 She said she had no doubt the “one-off incident” was for commercial gain, although there was no evidence how much the pair benefited financially.